Liu Shaoqi: Early political activities

 In 1925, Liu became a member of the Guangzhou-based All-China Federation of Labor Executive Committee.
 During the next two years he led numerous political campaigns and strikes in Hubei and Shanghai.
-He worked with Li Lisan in Shanghai in 1925, organizing Communist activity following the May Thirtieth Incident.
+He worked with Li Lisan in Shanghai in 1925, organizing Communist activity following the May Thirtieth Movement.
 After his work in Shanghai, Liu traveled to Wuhan.
-He was briefly arrested in Changsha and then returned to Guangzhou to help organize the 16-month-long Canton-Hong Kong strike.
+He was briefly arrested in Changsha and then returned to Guangzhou to help organize the 16-month-long Canton–Hong Kong strike.

 He was elected to the Party's Central Committee in 1927 and was appointed to the head of its Labor Department.
 Liu returned to work at the Party headquarters in Shanghai in 1929 and was named Secretary of the Manchurian Party Committee in Fengtian.
 In 1930 and 1931 he attended the Third and Fourth Plenums of the Sixth Central Committee, and was elected to the Central Executive Committee (i.e., Politburo) of the Chinese Soviet Republic in 1931 or 1932.
 Later in 1932, he left Shanghai and traveled to the Jiangxi Soviet.

-Senior leader

 Liu became the Party Secretary of Fujian Province in 1932.
 He accompanied the Long March in 1934 at least as far as the crucial Zunyi Conference, but was then sent to the so-called "White Areas" (areas controlled by the Kuomintang) to reorganize underground activities in northern China, centered around Beijing and Tianjin.
 He became Party Secretary in North China in 1936, leading the anti-Japanese movements in that area with the assistance of Peng Zhen, An Ziwen, Bo Yibo, Ke Qingshi, Liu Lantao, and Yao Yilin.
+In February 1937 he established, with the rest of the North China Bureau, in Beijing.
+In the same year, he challenged Zhang Wentian on the Party's historical problems, criticizing the leftist errors after 1927, thus breaching the consensus reached at the Zunyi Conference that the Party line had been essentially correct.
 Liu ran the Central Plains Bureau in 1939; and, in 1941, the Central China Bureau.
-Some Japanese sources have alleged that the activities of his organization sparked the Marco Polo Bridge Incident in July 1937, which gave Japan the excuse to launch the Second Sino-Japanese War.

 In 1937, Liu traveled to the Communist base at Yan'an; in 1941, he became a political commissar of the New Fourth Army.
-He was elected as one of five CCP Secretaries at the Seventh National Party Congress in 1945.
+He was elected as one of five CCP Secretaries at the Seventh Party Congress in 1945.
+In a report following the 7th Congress, Liu articulated four "mass points" to be instilled in every party member: "everything for the masses; full responsibility to the masses; faith in the self-emancipation of the masses; and learning from the masses".

 After that Congress, he became the supreme leader of all Communist forces in Manchuria and northern China, a role frequently overlooked by historians.